-Also, in case of an emergency, getting down the stars to leave the home can quickly become a new challenge or source of injury.
+Also, in case of an emergency, getting down the stairs to leave the home can quickly become a new challenge or source of injury.
 Not to mention the fact that anyone responding to an emergency could have a harder time getting up the stairs to offer aid.
-Focusing on a single story home with the bedroom all within the same floor is the best way to avoid stress and struggle during retirement.
-Also, many retirees enjoy having the bedrooms near the main living areas when they have family visit, as it allows for a greater sense of camaraderie and togetherness.
+Focusing on a single-story home with the bedrooms all on the same floor is the best way to avoid stress and struggle during retirement.
+Also, many retirees enjoy having the bedrooms near the main living areas when they have a family visit, as it allows for a greater sense of camaraderie and togetherness.

 Easy Cleaning and Maintenance

 Similarly, maintaining and cleaning a single-level house is drastically easier than with a two-story home.
 Many retirees enjoy taking care of their homes, but age and physical limitations can get in the way of that.
 Not being able to properly clean and care for their homes can lead many older homeowners to feel less confident and capable, which is why a single-story home is such a smart choice.

 With the easy and open access offered by single-level house plans, the amount of time and effort needed to clean is greatly reduced.
 This means more time for hobbies like gardening or restoring a classic car (House Plan #117-1092).

 The smaller size means fewer rooms to clean and less overall space that needs to be cared for on a regular basis.
 No more lugging a heavy vacuum up the stairs or having to repeatedly clean rooms that are going unused.
 It also ensures that the owners are able to keep an eye on the interior ceilings in order to identify leaky roofs or other issues.